-2023-24 Guidelines for the Review and Recommendation of Tuition and General Fee Adjustments by Institutional Boards of Trustees
+Academic Year 2025-26 Guidelines for Institutional Review and Recommendation of Tuition and General Fee Adjustments

-The Utah Board of Higher Education sets tuition and general fee schedules for USHE institutions each spring.
-The Board asks institutional boards of trustees to review institutional requests and recommend tuition and fee adjustments that are reasonable, justifiable, and ensure affordability for all Utah students.
-Each institution's board of trustees chair will present recommendations to the Board as part of tuition and fee deliberations on March 16, 2023.
+The Utah Board of Higher Education sets tuition and general fee schedules for Utah System of Higher Education institutions each spring.
+The Board asks institutional presidents and boards of trustees to review institutional requests and recommend tuition and fee adjustments that are reasonable, justifiable, and adherent to additional principles herein.
+Each institution's board of trustees chair or designee will present recommendations to the Board as part of tuition and fee deliberations on March 27, 2025.